 By definition, full spectrum hemp oil contains all the components that naturally exist in the hemp plant.
 These components include:

 - Fatty acids

 - Phenolic compounds

 In order for hemp oil to be considered “full spectrum”, the phytochemical profile must not be altered during the extraction process.
 This means that phytocannabinoids like THC (which naturally exists in the hemp plant) will be present in the final product.
-While this may be alarming for some pet owners, it’s important to know that the hemp plant contains only trace amounts of THC — 0.3% or less.
+While this may be alarming for some pet owners, it’s important to know that the hemp plant contains only trace amounts of THC — which means 0.3% or less, guaranteed.
 This amount is not enough to cause a psychoactive effect, especially when it’s coupled with high ratios of CBD.

 Full Spectrum Hemp Oil Benefits